mindscan-de/Tutorials/0x06_LanguageModel_ULMFiT/README.md

 This paper discusses the main ideas on NLP transfer learning which were also later used and refined in the BERT(arxiv:1810.04805), GPT and GPT-2 papers.
 Some other important ideas come from the the ELMo paper(arxiv:1802.05365), which describes some more ideas about contextual representation.
+Transfer Learning became since then the state-of-the-art (SOTA) in natural language processing (NLP).

 # ULMFiT

 Until this paper came out there was no reliable method of transfer-learning for NLP-tasks.
-One field of successfully applying transfer learning is computer vision.
+One field of successfully applying transfer learning before was computer vision.
 Transfer learning has helped to reduce the costs of training the NLP-models by providing a good baseline trained on a large and more general corpus and then later on, specializing/tailoring these more general models for your own purposes.